Alexander Dimitry: Later life and death

 In 1868, the family moved back to New Orleans.
-One year later Alexander became professor of Latin at the Christian Brothers College in Pass Christian, Mississippi.
-By the 1870s, Alexander Dimitry, his siblings, nephews, in-laws, and cousins comprised over 100 people in New Orleans.
-They were an extremely politically connected Greek-American creole family.
+One year later Dimitry became professor of Latin at the Christian Brothers College in Pass Christian, Mississippi.
+By the 1870s, Dimitry, his siblings, nephews, in-laws, and cousins comprised over 100 people in New Orleans.
+They were an extremely politically connected Greek-American Creole family.

-His son John helped write Jefferson Davis's biography with his wife Varina Davis.
+Dimitry's son John helped write Jefferson Davis's biography with his wife Varina Davis.
 In 1875, Alexander wrote an article for Le Meschacébé, a prominent Louisiana newspaper entitled The Creole Defined.
-He defines the word creole and outlines its significance throughout grammatical history.
+He defines the word Creole and outlines its significance throughout grammatical history.

-Alexander spent the remainder of his life at Christian Brothers College.
+Dimitry spent the remainder of his life at Christian Brothers College.
 He continued writing articles for newspapers and lectured all over the South.
 He often lectured at the dedication of buildings and was a well-known scholar.
-His lectures included his theory on Earth's Fitness for Man, which discussed the formation of earth, light, and animals, the creation, and the relation of man to the infinite.
+His lectures included his theory on Earth's Fitness for Man, which discussed the formation of Earth, light, and animals, the creation, and the relation of man to the infinite.
 He participated at the commencement of the Peabody Normal Seminary on several occasions.
 He went to commencements all over the south.
 He was a member of the Order of Heptasophs.
 He died at his home in New Orleans in 1883.
 Many of Dimitry's writings remain unpublished.

-Alexander Dimitry and Mary Powell Mills had 10 children, Their names are in order of birth: John Bull Smith Dimitry, Charles Patton Dimitry, Eliza Virginia Mills Dimitry, Mary Elizabeth Lynn Dimitry, Alexander Godgrand Dimitry, Mathilde Fortier Dimitry, Mills Miller, Robert Mills Dimitry, Robert Andrea Dimitry, Thomas Daney Dimitry, and Ernest Alexander Lagarde Dimitry.
-Alexander's creole mother Marianne Celeste Dragon has appeared in several publications.
+Alexander Dimitry and Mary Powell Mills had 10 children, Their names are in order of birth: John Bull Smith Dimitry, Charles Patton Dimitry, Eliza Virginia Mills Dimitry, Mary Elizabeth Lynn Dimitry, Alexander Godgrand Dimitry, Mathilde Fortier Dimitry, Robert Mills Dimitry, Robert Andrea Dimitry, Thomas Daney Dimitry, and Ernest Alexander Lagarde Dimitry.
+Alexander's Creole mother Marianne Celeste Dragon has appeared in several publications.
 Her portrait was on the cover of the 2009 book Exiles at Home by Shirley Elizabeth Thompson.
 She was also featured in the 2013 book Behind Closed Doors Art in the Spanish American Home, 1492-1898 By Mia L. Bagneris, Michael A. Brown, Suzanne L. Stratton-Pruitt.